oracle/oci-grafana-metrics/docs/migration.md

 ### Conclusion

 By following these steps, you should have successfully migrated the data from the `.oci/config` file to the Grafana OCI Metrics data source settings (User Principals and Single Tenancy mode only) for the specified variables and the ID key.
+Please note that the process cannot be reverted, and rollback to previous configuration with the config file is not possible.
+Also, once migrated to version 4.x.x of the plugin, moving back to version 3.x.x is not possible.